stephdelrio/stephdelrio/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+Template re-written by @iamwill.us to support custom portfolio build for Stephanie Del Rio.
+Below are the template’s details.

 A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
 So, pretty much what you were expecting